microsoft/FHIR-Converter/docs/using-helpers-concept.md

 ### Getting Sections

-A common need when translating C-CDA documents into FHIR will be to get a specific section and parse over that section.
+A common need when translating CDA documents into FHIR will be to get a specific section and parse over that section.
 It may be that you want to return the first time a CDA section shows up by template ID, and then iterate over each entry underneath that section.

 Below is an example of using helper functions to create Condition Resources and References in the FHIR Bundle.
 The helper function **getFirstCdaSectionsByTemplateId** is used to get the first time a CDA section shows up.
 Then, **toArray** is used to iterate over each entry and then each observation.